 Yusuf Jeffers

-How to use this list: The body saw to pike fires up every part of the core, Jeffers says.
+Moving at the elbows, slide entire body back an inch or two: The body saw to pike fires up every part of the core, Jeffers says.
 “It works to build strength endurance in core muscles, including the rectus abdominis, transverse abdominis, and internal and external obliques,” he says.

 How to do it: